pi3t4/Dice-Roll-Generator/README.md

 Notes
 - The script efficiently clears the console screen for a cleaner display.
 - Input validation ensures that only '1' or '2', as well as their textual representations ('one' or 'two'), are accepted for the number of dice.
 Feel free to use and modify this script as needed for your projects or entertainment purposes.
-Happy rolling! 🎲
+Happy rollings! 🎲